-Having a cesarean delivery is linked to a higher risk of breastfeeding difficulties.
+Having a C-section is linked to a higher risk of breastfeeding difficulties.
 A lactation consultant can help new parents successfully breastfeed, even when they face obstacles, such as separation from the baby after birth.
 If breastfeeding is not going well, people should ask for help.

 If a new parent is in pain, sitting in a comfortable, supportive chair and using a breastfeeding cushion, or nursing in a laid-back, reclining position can make breastfeeding easier.

 Some women experience long-term pain after C-section.
 Others experience muscle weakness, incontinence, or depression.
 These issues are common, and people should not feel ashamed if they have these experiences.
 Nor is there any need to suffer in silence.

 If symptoms continue after the final postpartum appointment, a new mother should contact a doctor or midwife.
 They may then receive a referral to a specialist or be offered tips for resolving symptoms at home.